cybertraining-dsc/fa20-523-326/project/project.md

 Production of milk and meat from buffaloes in Asian countries over the last decades has shown a varying pattern: in countries such as India, Sri Lanka, Pakistan and China.
 Buffaloes are known to be better at converting poor-quality roughage into milk and meat.
 They are reported to have 5% higher digestibility of crude fibre than high-yielding cows; and a 4% to 5% higher efficiency of utilization of metabolic energy for milk production [^5], [^7].

 After studying literatures and researches it was noticed that there have been some research around to quantify livestock yield gaps.
 There is no standard methodology but multiple methods were combined for research.
-Researchers were able to calculate relative yield gaps for dairy production in India and Ethopia [^20].
-There analysis where based on attainable yields (benchmarking and frontier analysis), and evaluate possible interventions to increase production (household modelling).
+Researchers were able to calculate relative yield gaps for the dairy production in India and Ethiopia [^20].
+There where analysis based on attainable yields using Empirical Benchmarking and Stochastic Frontier Analysis,and evaluate possible interventions to increase production (household modelling).
 It was noticed that large yield gaps exist for dairy production in both countries, and packages of interventions are required to bridge these gaps rather than single interventions.
 Part of the research was borrowed to analyze the limited dataset choosen as part of this project.

 ## 3. Choice of Datasets